 Amaya Inc. is trying to rebrand Full Tilt as a brand that we can all trust, and the company is positioning itself to provide services throughout the U.S. based on expectation that online gambling will soon be legalized.

 However, Amaya’s unscrupulous money-grab has alienated its online marketing partners so the online community is backing away from their poker brands.
 And we cannot shake the distrust of Full Tilt Poker which has had a pervasive culture of corruption, criminality and disregard for its customers.
 How anyone could ever trust Full Tilt Poker again is beyond us.

 Full Tilt Poker is a scam – stay away.

 We recommend William Hill which offers a fair and popular poker room.
-See our William Hill review here.
+You can read our William Hill review here.

-We recommend bet365 for poker, sports, and casino gaming.
+We can also recommend bet365 for poker, sports, and casino gaming.
 Read more at http://williamspromocodes.co.uk/bet365-bonus-code-sports/

 You can find more online poker reviews at http://www.poker-bonuscode.co.uk/ – which we like overall as a review site but they provide positive reviews of Stars and Tilt which we do not agree with.

 Ladbrokes Poker is another fair site.
 If you sign up, be sure to look at all the available Ladbrokes promo code offers for your choice of welcome bonuses.

 UPDATE – Bovada Poker has been purchased by Ignition Poker.
 Get the Ignition Poker download at http://pokercasinodownload.com/ignition-poker-bonus-download-review/

 Leave Us Your Opinion